Ouija Board, Ouija Board

 "Ouija Board, Ouija Board" is a song by English singer-songwriter Morrissey, released as a single in November 1989.
 The track appears along with its B-side "Yes, I Am Blind" on the compilation album Bona Drag.
 A shorter edit, omitting a verse, appeared on the 2010 reissue of Bona Drag.
 The single was poorly received by the music press and the public; its highest position on the UK Singles Chart was No. 18, making it the first solo Morrissey single not to reach the top 10.
-"Yes, I Am Blind" was composed by Morrissey's ex-Smiths partner Andy Rourke, and the picture on the sleeve was taken by Anton Corbijn.
+The song was co-written by Morrisey's former producer Stephen Street, who does not produce or play on this recording (or any future Morrissey recording).
+B-side "Yes, I Am Blind" was composed by Morrissey's ex-Smiths partner Andy Rourke, and the picture on the sleeve was taken by Anton Corbijn.

+In the song, a protagonist uses a Ouija board to contact a dead friend, who responds to him.
+During the era of song's release, the press claimed that it promoted occult dabbling or Satanism.

 Lyrical content

 The song is about the protagonist using a Ouija board to contact a dead friend, who tells him to "push off" ("push oof" in some renditions).
 It caused some debate in the press at the time over claims it promoted occult dabbling or devil worship.
 Morrissey replied to these claims by retorting: "The only contact I ever made with the dead was when I spoke to a journalist from The Sun."